I recently asked subscribers of my newsletter about the number one thing that holds them back from traveling. The near universal answer?

 Hitchhike – A free way to get around destinations that is relatively safe and quite common in many parts of the world including Central America, Scandinavia, Eastern Europe, Australia and New Zealand.
-I’ve hitchhiked in a few places around the world and know many people who have done the same.
+I’ve hitchhiked in over a handful of countries in the world.

 Free Walking Tours – Want to learn about the city, get your bearings, and see the major sights?
 Take a free walking tour.
 You can find them in 90% of the major cities in Europe, and there are also a few in large Asian cities, New York, Australia, and New Zealand.